orakaro/rainbowstream/README.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If you use Linux, you might need to install some packages if you haven't already.
+Some additional libraries may need to be installed on linux.

-For debian-based distros, these can be installed with
+For Debian-based distros:

 .. code:: bash